dgyulai/ModularAssembly/README.md

 The folllowing description provides information about the benchmark test performed in the PhD thesis: Capacity planning of modular assembly systems, written by Dávid Gyulai, MTA SZTAKI.
 The benchmark is performed by using several production planning and system configuration scenarios, including random parameters as well.
 Even though some parameters are random, their generation is described below, moreover, they do not affect the general trends of the results, as several scenarios are generated, and all methods are performed on the same scenarios.
 Conclusively, the benchmark is considered as a representative comparison of the different methods analyzed in the thesis.

 ## Requirements
 In order to execute the experiments, two kinds of SW tools are needed:
-* A solver engine that is capable of dealing with mixed integer linear programs (MILP)
+* A solver engine that is capable of dealing with mixed integer linear programs (MILP).
+The provided mathematical models are implemented in [FICO Xpress®](http://www.fico.com/en/products/fico-xpress-optimization) commercial optimization suite, applying its Mosel language.
   * `benchmark_assignment_greedy.mos`
   * `benchmark_assignment_lookahead_v2.mos`
   * `benchmark_assignment_rollinghorizon.mos`
   * `benchmark_planning_v3.mos`
-* An application to fit the regression models on the result of virtual planning scenarios
+* An application to fit the regression models on the result of virtual planning scenarios.
+The data analytics models are implemented in open-source R language.
   * `cost_regression9.R`
 * MS Excel to open the workbooks inlcuding the input data and results
   * `benchmarkInput.xls` (note that the file includes a Visual Basic macro)